 The Species Identification by Insertions/Deletions (SPInDel) kit allow the identification of human genetic material on a biological sample, a preliminary step in many investigations.

-Moreover, the kit identifies: Cat (Felis catus), Dog (Canis familiaris), Cattle (Bos taurus), Goat (Capra hircus), Pig (Sus scrofa), Horse (Equus caballus), Rabbit (Oryctolagus cuniculus), Sheep (Ovis aries) and Mouse (Mus musculus).
+The kit identifies several mammalian species, including Cat (Felis catus), Dog (Canis familiaris), Cattle (Bos taurus), Goat (Capra hircus), Pig (Sus scrofa), Horse (Equus caballus), Rabbit (Oryctolagus cuniculus), Sheep (Ovis aries) and Mouse (Mus musculus).

 The identification of species with the SPInDel method is achieved by the amplification of six hypervariable regions in mitochondrial ribosomal RNA (rRNA) genes using highly conserved PCR primers.